Warp Bridge Sampling: The Next Generation: Motivation

-An example from physics and chemistry is the partition function, which describes the statistical properties of a system in thermodynamic equilibrium.
-It is the integral of the unnormalized system density $q(\omega;T,v)=\exp\left\{-H(\omega,v)/(kT)\right\},$ where $T$ is the temperature, $k$ is the Boltzmann's constant, $v$ is a vector of system characteristics, and $H(\omega, v)$ is the energy function.
-Because of the high dimensionality of the energy function, Monte Carlo (MC) methods are often the only feasible tool for estimating the partition function, i.e., the normalizing constant of $q;$ see, for example, \cite{bennett1976efficient}, \cite{voter1985dynamical}, and \cite{ceperley1995path}.
+Markov chain Monte Carlo (MCMC) methods, such as the Metropolis-Hastings algorithm, enable us to simulate from an unnormalized density without knowing its normalizing constant.
+However, in many scientific and statistical studies the very quantities of interest are normalizing constants or ratios of them; see, for example, \citet{voter1985monte}, \citet{kass1995bayes}, \citet{meng1996simulating}, \citet{diciccio1997computing}, \citet{gelman1998simulating}, \citet{shao2000monte}, and \citet{tan2013calibrated}.
+A well-known example from physics and chemistry is the computation of a partition function, which describes the statistical properties of a system in thermodynamic equilibrium.
+A partition function is the integral of an unnormalized density $q(\omega;T,v)=\exp\left\{-H(\omega,v)/(kT)\right\},$ where $T$ is temperature, $k$ is Boltzmann's constant, $v$ is a vector of system characteristics, and $H(\omega, v)$ is the energy function.
+Because of the high dimensionality of $H$, Monte Carlo (MC) methods are often the only feasible tool for estimating a partition function, i.e., the normalizing constant of $q;$ see \cite{bennett1976efficient}, \cite{voter1985dynamical}, and \cite{ceperley1995path}.